-As the first and last person interacting with customers, I have an extensive background in administrative and customer service-related industries and am excited to bring my skills to ETW as I further my knowledge in Arboriculture.
+As the first and last person interacting with our customers, I have an extensive background in administrative and customer service-related industries that I am happy to bring my skills to ETW as I further my knowledge in Arboriculture.

 I started doing tree work in 1998 as a logger for a small company, which I greatly enjoyed.
 In 2002, I started framing houses and was in the construction industry for 13 years.